jorgenhost/ucph-nielsine-touying/src/ucph-metropolis.typ

 ///
 /// - footer-right (content, function): The right part of the footer.
 Default is `context utils.slide-counter.display() + " / " + utils.last-slide-number`.
 /// - footer-appendix-label (str): Suffix to put on the slide counter in the appendix. #link("https://github.com/spidersouris/touying-unistra-pristine/blob/8c19b94a20edbde35d06a8cb9c4fc4a1c3c8a79c/src/unistra.typ#L91-L106")[Based on] `touying-unistra-pristine`.
-///
+/// - language (str): Specify language in the presentation. ("en" for English or "dk" for Danish currently supported)
-/// - footer-progress (boolean): Whether to show the progress bar in the footer.
+/// - footer-progress (boolean): Whether to show the progress.
 Default is `true`.
 #let ucph-metropolis-theme(
   aspect-ratio: "16-9",
   align: horizon,
-  language: none,
+  language: "en",
   header: self => ty.utils.display-current-heading(
     setting: ty.utils.fit-to-width.with(grow: false, 100%),
     depth: self.slide-level,